komuw/sewer/.github/ISSUE_TEMPLATE.md

 ## Which version of python are you using?

-## What operating system and version of operating system are you uing?
+## What operating system and version of operating system are you using?

 ## What version of sewer are you using?